TheOdinProject/curriculum/ruby/ruby.md

     > end
     1!
 2!
 3! =>[1,2,3]         # Identical to the first case.

 Just like methods, some blocks take inputs, others do not.
 Some return important information, others do not.
-Blocks let you use the implicit return (whatever's on the last line) but NOT `return`, since that will actually return you from whatever method actually called the block.
+Blocks let you use the implicit **return** (whatever's on the last line) but NOT `return`, since that will actually return you from whatever method actually called the block.

 Blocks are used as arguments to other functions (like `.each`), just like the normal arguments that you see between the parentheses... they just happen to always be listed last and on their own because they tend to take up multiple lines.
 Don't think of them as anything too special.
-The `.each` function is built to accept a block as an argument.
+The `.each` method isn't special either, it's just built to accept a block as an argument.

 How does `.each` take a block then?
-Through the magic of the `yield` keyword, which basically says "run the block right here".
+Through the magic of **the `yield` statement**, which basically says "run the block right here".
 When you write your own methods, you don't even need to specially declare that you'd like to accept a block.
-It will just be there waiting for you when you call `yield` inside your method.  `yield` can pass in parameters to your block as well.
-See this version of the `.each` method to get an idea of what's happening under the hood:
+It will just be there waiting for you when you call `yield` inside your method.  `yield` can **pass parameters to your block** as well.
+See this made-up version of the `.each` method to get an idea of what's happening under the hood.
+We'll put this method into the Array class so you can call it directly on an array (like `[1,2,3].my_each`) instead of having to take the array as an argument like `my_each([1,2,3])`:

+    class Array
       def my_each
         i = 0
         while i < self.size
             yield(self[i])
+            i+=1
         end
         self
+      end
     end

 As you can see, we iterate over the array that our `my_each` method was called on (which can be grabbed using `self`).
 Then we call the block that got passed to `my_each` and pipe in whatever member of the original array we are currently on.
 Last, we just return the original array because that's what `each` does.
 We would run it just the same way as `each`: